kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(3\) Causes a stall, surge, or flameout or loss of engine controllability.
 The applicant must account for in-flight ram effects in any critical point analysis or test demonstration of these flight conditions.

-\(b\) Operate throughout its flight power range, including minimum descent idle rotor speeds achievable in flight, in the icing conditions defined for turbojet, turbofan, and turboprop engines in Appendices C and O of part 25 of this chapter, and for turboshaft engines in Appendix C of part 29 of this chapter.
+\(b\) Operate throughout its flight power range, including minimum descent idle rotor speeds achievable in flight, in the icing conditions defined for turbojet, turbofan, and turboprop engines in Appendices C and O of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]], and for turboshaft engines in Appendix C of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|part 29 of this chapter]].
 In addition:

 \(1\) It must be shown through Critical Point Analysis (CPA) that the complete ice envelope has been analyzed, and that the most critical points must be demonstrated by engine test, analysis, or a combination of the two to operate acceptably.
 Extended flight in critical flight conditions such as hold, descent, approach, climb, and cruise, must be addressed, for the ice conditions defined in these appendices.

 \(2\) It must be shown by engine test, analysis, or a combination of the two that the engine can operate acceptably for the following durations:

-\(i\) At engine powers that can sustain level flight: A duration that achieves repetitive, stabilized operation for turbojet, turbofan, and turboprop engines in the icing conditions defined in Appendices C and O of part 25 of this chapter, and for turboshaft engines in the icing conditions defined in Appendix C of part 29 of this chapter.
+\(i\) At engine powers that can sustain level flight: A duration that achieves repetitive, stabilized operation for turbojet, turbofan, and turboprop engines in the icing conditions defined in Appendices C and O of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]], and for turboshaft engines in the icing conditions defined in Appendix C of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|part 29 of this chapter]].

 \(ii\) At engine power below that which can sustain level flight:

-\(A\) Demonstration in altitude flight simulation test facility: A duration of 10 minutes consistent with a simulated flight descent of 10,000 ft (3 km) in altitude while operating in Continuous Maximum icing conditions defined in Appendix C of part 25 of this chapter for turbojet, turbofan, and turboprop engines, and for turboshaft engines in the icing conditions defined in Appendix C of part 29 of this chapter, plus 40 percent liquid water content margin, at the critical level of airspeed and air temperature; or
+\(A\) Demonstration in altitude flight simulation test facility: A duration of 10 minutes consistent with a simulated flight descent of 10,000 ft (3 km) in altitude while operating in Continuous Maximum icing conditions defined in Appendix C of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]] for turbojet, turbofan, and turboprop engines, and for turboshaft engines in the icing conditions defined in Appendix C of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|part 29 of this chapter]], plus 40 percent liquid water content margin, at the critical level of airspeed and air temperature; or

-\(B\) Demonstration in ground test facility: A duration of 3 cycles of alternating icing exposure corresponding to the liquid water content levels and standard cloud lengths starting in Intermittent Maximum and then in Continuous Maximum icing conditions defined in Appendix C of part 25 of this chapter for turbojet, turbofan, and turboprop engines, and for turboshaft engines in the icing conditions defined in Appendix C of part 29 of this chapter, at the critical level of air temperature.
+\(B\) Demonstration in ground test facility: A duration of 3 cycles of alternating icing exposure corresponding to the liquid water content levels and standard cloud lengths starting in Intermittent Maximum and then in Continuous Maximum icing conditions defined in Appendix C of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]] for turbojet, turbofan, and turboprop engines, and for turboshaft engines in the icing conditions defined in Appendix C of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|part 29 of this chapter]], at the critical level of air temperature.

 \(c\) In addition to complying with paragraph (b) of this section, the following conditions shown in Table 1 of this section unless replaced by similar CPA test conditions that are more critical or produce an equivalent level of severity, must be demonstrated by an engine test: